Building a Healthy Relationship with News - Avoiding Burnout from Information Overload

 Practicing an "Information Diet"

 Like food, information requires balance in quality and quantity.
-An "information diet" means reducing junk information (sensational headlines, unfounded conspiracy theories, purely emotional commentary) and focusing on quality sources.
+An "information diet" means reducing junk information - sensational headlines, unfounded conspiracy theories, purely emotional commentary - that is stimulating but nutritionally empty, and focusing on quality sources.

 Practically, narrow your trusted news sources to 2-3 and mute or delete other news apps and social media feeds.
 Limit news consumption to twice daily (morning and evening) and avoid news outside those windows.
 This "information fasting" gives your brain time to digest information and recover the calm judgment that constant consumption erodes.